-An emergency response vehicle is maintained at C-200 that contains absorbent pads and socks, booms, sewer plugs, and sewer grating covers that may be used to contain and cleanup spilled chemicals or oil from the ground, drainage ditches, or surface waters.
+An emergency response vehicle maintained by Fire Services contains absorbent pads and socks, booms, sewer plugs, and sewer grating covers that may be used to contain and cleanup spilled chemicals or oil from the ground, drainage ditches, or surface waters.
 A dedicated, enclosed, emergency response trailer also is maintained at the Paducah Site, which contains additional spill containment and cleanup equipment.
 Floating plastic booms may be used to divert or contain the flow of floating material to facilitate cleanup.
 Inflatable pipe stoppers and small spill cleanup kits also are stored in the trailer.
 Various operating groups in the Paducah Site also stock spill cleanup supplies for smaller, localized spills or immediate response.